 Design for a Better Tomorrow

-I worked at Upstage as an AI product UX designer making data labeling tools for OCR and Parsing engines and the OCR MLOps platform.
+I worked at Upstage as an AI product UX designer.
 I completed my master's degree in the Dept. of Industrial Design at KAIST.
 I did my undergrad in Aesthetics and Information Science at Seoul National University.

 Featured Publications